victordomingos/optimize-images/README.md

 ```

-#### Maximum number of colors (-mc or --max-colors)
+#### Maximum number of colors

-Use this option to specify the maximum number of colors for PNG
+Use the  `-mc` or `--max-colors` optional argument to specify the maximum
-images when using the reduce colors (-rc) option (an integer value,
+number of colors for PNG images when using the reduce colors (-rc) option
-between 0 and 255).
+(an integer value, between 0 and 255).
 The default value is 255.

 Try to optimize a single image file in current working directory,
 reducing the color palette to a specific value: